nabby27/bug_typeorm/README.md

 GIVEN have many to many relation
-AND have data for one entity but not have relation THEN get data with leftJoinandSelect return one object with null properties.
+AND have data for one entity but not have relation WHEN get data with leftJoinandSelect
+THEN return one object with null properties.

 ## Expected Behavior

 GIVEN have many to many relation
-AND have data for one entity but not have relation THEN get data with leftJoinandSelect return empty array.
+AND have data for one entity but not have relation WHEN get data with leftJoinandSelect
+THEN return empty array.

 ## Requirements to Reproduce